Tetiana Yakovenko

 Tetiana Vasylivna Yakovenko (Тетяна Василівна Яковенко; born, May 16, 1954) is a Ukrainian poet, literary critic, and teacher.
 Since 1988, she has been a member of the National Writers' Union of Ukraine.
 Her awards include Honored Worker of Ukraine Culture (2004), and Excellent Education of Ukraine (1992).

 Biography

-Tetiana Yakovenko was born in the village of Sobolivka, Teplyk Raion, Vinnytsia Oblast, Ukraine, May 16, 1954.
+Tetiana Yakovenko was born in the village of Sobolivka, Teplyk Raion, Vinnytsia Oblast, Ukraine, on May 16, 1954.
 After graduating from Sobol Secondary School, she worked at a local sugar factory, taught at schools in the Teplyk Raion, and worked for the Komsomol.
 She graduated from Vinnytsia State Pedagogical University (VSPU) (1977), and did postgraduate studies at the Institute of Literature, Taras Shevchenko National University of Kyiv as a Candidate of Sciences, Philology (1987).

 From 1983 to 2012, Yakovenko was an Associate Professor of Ukrainian literature at the Institute of Philology and Journalism, VSPU.
-Her research interests include history of Ukrainian literature, translation studies, and comparative studies.
+Her research interests include the history of Ukrainian literature, translation studies, and comparative studies.